bennojoy/technologies_explained/mesos/README.md

 #
-#The actual implementation of the factorial schedular, which implements the schedular interface
+#The actual implementation of the factorial scheduler, which implements the scheduler interface
 #

 #Initializing some variables we would be using.